jjoony93/jeonssa-HCI/DP7 User Testing/report.md

 * Sex: male
 * How did we recruit: Uncle of one of our teammate.
 * Description: He is a chief and a owner of a restaurant in a very busy area in Gangnam.
 He is very concerned about losing potential users because of waiting time.
 * Uniqueness: He defines himself as a “컴맹.”
 He gave many insights that we, and other participants who are familiar with web application could have missed out.
+Also, he gave very useful feedbacks

 *Summary: For the first session, we positioned him at the first in the line.
 He first looked at the main page and without clicking “what does this site do”, he submitted form right away without any trial & errors.
 However, the default keyboard setting of ipad was in english rather than numbers and special characters, so it took a few seconds to switch between keyboard input modes.
 It took him a total of 20 seconds to submit.
 Luckily he noticed that he received a text message and entered user page.
 It took him 10 seconds to cancel reservation.
 	For the second session, we positioned him at the last in the line.
 Using his experience from the first session, it only took 12 seconds to register and 7 seconds to cancel reservation.